michaelborkowski/lh-array-sort-new/README.md

 Now have: Proof of Sortedness for Merge, Linear Merge and Insertion, Proof of Equivalence for all using Bag

-Working on: Optimizin checking time by reimplementing Array
+Working on: Optimizin checking time by reimplementing Array (Now takes around 10 min)